WELCOME TO THE CAUX DEMOCRACY FORUM 2026 - PROGRAMME

 You get an overview of the week’s themes and structure, and learn what to expect from the journey ahead.

-We will also introduce the Solidarity Café, other spaces where you can connect, share ideas, and continue conversations throughout the Caux Democracy Forum, and discover our two summer exhibitions!
+We will also introduce the Solidarity Café, more spaces at the Caux Palace where you can connect, share ideas, explain how the arts will be embedded throught the Forum and and discover our summer exhibitions!

-An exhibition of press cartoons dedicated to the issues of freedom of expression and democracy
+An exhibition of press cartoons by Hani Abbas and Emad Hajjaj, dedicated to the issues of freedom of expression and democracy

 "Europe on Display: Politics in Images"